thyagomota/api-labs/lab-02/README.md

 ## Goals

 The goal of this lab is to implement an API that returns a random quote, with the same requirements of [Lab 01](../lab-01).
-However, this time the quotes are stored in an embedded database (sqlite).
+However, this time the quotes are stored in an embedded SQL database (sqlite).
 Also, object-relational mapping was implemented using SQLAlchemy.

 The quotes used in this lab were based on [Kaggle's Quotes Dataset](https://www.kaggle.com/datasets/akmittal/quotes-dataset).